Take this opportunity to learn about the Canadian province of Saskatchewan.

-Saskatchewan has a high standard of living that helps to attract immigrants to settle in the province.
-The average family income of $48,400 and the minimum wage of $9.25 are both very near the Canadian average.
-The cost of living in Saskatchewan is quite affordable by Canadian standards; housing costs are among the lowest in Canada and the provinces natural resources help to keep down energy costs as well.
-The province also has the third lowest marginal effective personal income tax rate (15% provincially).
+Saskatchewan has a high standard of living, which helps to attract immigrants to settle in the province.
+The average family income is approximately $80,000, higher than the Canadian average, and the minimum wage is $10.20.
+The cost of living in Saskatchewan is quite affordable by Canadian standards.
+Housing costs are among the lowest in Canada, with natural resources helping to keep down energy costs.

-Saskatchewan has a strong tradition of government-provided social programs that make a major contribution to maintaining high standards of living for all residents of the province.
-It was a former Premier of Saskatchewan, Tommy Douglas, who is considered the father of Medicare in Canada, pioneering the drive for universal free healthcare which has since been adopted throughout Canada.
+Saskatchewan has a strong tradition of publically-funded social programs that make a major contribution to maintaining high standards of living for all residents of the province.
+It was a former Premier of Saskatchewan, Tommy Douglas, who is considered the father of Medicare in Canada, pioneering the drive for universal free healthcare that has since been adopted throughout Canada.

 Saskatchewan Residential Housing

-Saskatchewan a compatively affordable in Canada for a new immigrant to purchase or rent a home for their family.
-Only about 65% of Saskatchewan residents live in Urban centers.
-With less urban demand to drive up prices, Saskatchewan traditionnaly had very affordable housing, but has been somewhat on the rise lately because of its successful economy.
-The average house price in Regina is $273,000.
-Houses in Saskatoon run an average price of $251,000.
+Purchasing or renting a home for a family is relatively affordable for newcomers, by Canadian standards.
+Only about 65 percent of Saskatchewan residents live in urban areas.
+With less urban demand to drive up prices, Saskatchewan has traditionally had very affordable housing, but this has been on the rise lately because of its successful economy.
+The average house price in Regina is approximately $338,800.
+Houses in Saskatoon have an average price of $352,000.

 Saskatchewan Health Care

-Saskatchewan has a rich history dating back through over 5000 years of First Nations settlement in the region.
-The province is fortunate enough today to have some of the strongest remaining First Nations and Metis communities in Canada.
-The first Europeans to arrive in present-day Saskatchewan made their way to the province in the late 1600’s, and were explorers or fur-traders.
-The province of Saskatchwan at this time would become part of the North-West Territories, which would include much of modern-day Canada.
+Saskatchewan has a rich history dating back through more than 5,000 years of First Nations settlement in the region.
+The province is fortunate to have some of the strongest remaining First Nations and Metis communities in Canada.
+The first Europeans to arrive in present-day Saskatchewan made their way to the province in the late 1600s and were explorers or fur-traders.
+The province of Saskatchwan at this time would become part of the Northwest Territories, which would include much of modern-day Canada.

-The culture of Saskatchewan is a multicultural one that is the product of immigration throughout its history.
-At the end of the 19th century a major influx of individuals arrived in Saskatchewan from Ukraine and from various places in what was formerly the Austrian empire.
-As many of these groups, such as the Douhkobor community had left their countries of origin to escape persecution, they took great efforts to keep their cultural practices alive once they arrived in Canada.
-The result of these efforst is a colourful cultural mosaic that makes Saskatchewan a warm and welcoming place.
+Saskatchewan is multicultural, the product of immigration throughout its history.
+At the end of the 19th century a major influx of people from Ukraine and other parts of Eastern Europe settled in Sasktatchewan.
+As many of these groups, such as the Douhkobor community, had left their countries of origin to escape persecution, they took great efforts to keep their cultural practices alive once they arrived in Canada.
+The result of these efforts is a colourful cultural mosaic that makes Saskatchewan a warm and welcoming place.

-Saskatchewan is home to nearly 1 053 960 people.
-About 35% of these residents live in rural areas, a figure that places it among the highest in Canada.
-As for the remainder, nearly half of the total population of the province lives in its two largest cities: Saskatoon (257 000) and the capital of Regina (210 000).
-With its economy growing strongly, Saskatchewan is hoping to increase this population at a steady pace through immigration, aiming to attract about 10 000 immigrants a year including spouses and dependents.
+Saskatchewan is home to just over 1.1 million people.
+Nearly 35 percent live in rural areas, a figure that places it among the highest in Canada for rural living.
+As for the remainder, roughly half of the total population of the province lives in its two largest cities, Saskatoon and the capital, Regina.
+With its economy growing strongly, Saskatchewan is hoping to increase this population at a steady pace through immigration.

 Built from rapid influxes of immigrants beginning in the 19th century and continuing through to today, the population of Saskatchewan represents a wide range of origins.
 Some of the most prominent origins identified are German, Irish, Ukranian, First Nations, Scottish, English, French, Metis, Norwegian and Chinese.
 A large majority of the population lives in the southern half of the province.

 Regina is the capital of Saskatchewan and its second-largest city.
-The city is home to approximately 210 000 people.
+The city is home to approximately 240,000 people.
 Along with a strong service-based economy, Regina benefits from industries that capitalize on the rich natural resources that surround the city.
-In addition, supported by the University of Regina, the Regina Research Park is a center for innovation and new technology industries.
+The Regina Research Park, supported by the University of Regina, is a centre for innovation and new technology industries.

 Regina was named after Queen Victoria Regina of England in 1882.
-Previously the settlement had been named Pile-Of-Bones.
-At the time Saskatchewan was not yet a province, but Regina served as the territorial headquarters of the North-West Territories, of which it was then a part.
+Previously, the settlement had been named Pile-Of-Bones.
+Saskatchewan was not yet a province at that time, but Regina served as the territorial headquarters of the North-West Territories, of which it was then a part.
 Regina was named the capital of Saskatchewan in 1906, shortly after it became a province.

 With its affordable housing and low cost of living, Regina is a great place to make a new home in Canada.
 As many immigrants have been attracted by these factors in the past, the city boasts representation from many different cultural communities.
-In fact, Regina’s multicultural nature earned it the designation of the “Cultural Capital of Canada” in 2004 from Heritage Canada.
+In fact, Regina’s multicultural nature earned it the designation of the “Cultural Capital of Canada” from Heritage Canada in 2004.

-Saskatoon is the largest city in Saskatchewan, home to 257 300 people.
-Thanks to its growing economy, the population of Saskatoon surpassed the capital city of Regina in the mid-1980’s.
+Saskatoon is the largest city in Saskatchewan, home to 300,000 people.
+Thanks to its growing economy, the population of Saskatoon surpassed the capital city of Regina in the mid-1980s.
 It is often known as “the Paris of the Prairies”.
-The city is divided by the South Saskatchewan river, making for a very picturesque skyline.
+The city is divided by the South Saskatchewan river, making for quite a picturesque skyline.